Understanding cancer statistics - incidence, survival, mortality

 You may come across 5 year survival figures by stage of cancer.
-This uses the stage of cancer at the point of diagnosis when calculating survival.
+This uses the stage of cancer at the point of diagnosis when working out survival.
 The stages of cancer are sometimes simplified into groups such as:

-- local disease (cancer that has stayed in the area where it was diagnosed)
+- cancer that has stayed in the area where it was diagnosed (local disease)

-- metastatic disease (cancer that has spread to another part of the body)
+- cancer that has spread to another part of the body (metastatic disease)

 Or the statistics may use the number stages of the cancer, such as:

 - stage 1 cancer (small and localised)